pmjones/adr/README.md

 In an ADR architecture, each _Action_ has a separate corresponding _Responder_.
 When the _Action_ is done with the _Domain_, it delivers any needed _Domain_ data to the _Responder_ and then hands off to the _Responder_ completely.
 The _Responder_ is entirely in charge of setting headers, picking content types, rendering templates, and so on.

 Note that a _Responder_ may incorporate a _Template View_, _Two Step View_, _Transform View_, or any other kind of _View_ system.
 Note also that a generic _Responder_ may be used by more than one _Action_.
 The point is that the _Action_ leaves all header and content work to the _Responder_, not that there must be a different _Responder_ for each different _View_.

+## Comparisons to Other Patterns

+These are some of the other patterns that are generally seen as refinements of, replacements for, or complements to MVC.

 ### EBI (Entity-Boundary-Interactor)